Chuck-Carr/cronguard/NOTIFICATIONS-SETUP.md

 3. Choose channel, copy webhook URL

 ### For You (Developer)
 No setup needed!
 Webhooks are just HTTP POST requests.
-Users paste their webhook URLs into CronGuard.
+Users paste their webhook URLs into TaskAlive.

 ## 4. Test It